6 Best Bear Canisters for Backpacking in 2026 – Keep Food Safe

 What’s the best way to store a bear canister at camp?

 Once you’ve finished cooking and cleaning up, place the canister 100 feet away from your campsite, ideally in some bushes or under a rock to prevent it from rolling away.
-The idea is to keep it far enough from where you sleep but still easy to find in the morning.
+The idea is to keep it far enough from where you sleep, but still easy to find in the morning.
 Just make sure it’s somewhere a bear can’t kick it down a hill!

 Do bear canisters keep out other animals, too?

 Yes, indeed!
-Although bears are the main concern, these canisters also do a great job keeping out other curious critters like raccoons, squirrels, and rodents.
+Although bears are the primary concern, these canisters also do a great job keeping out other curious critters like raccoons, squirrels, and rodents.
 So, even if you’re in an area without bears, having a canister can still protect your food from being nibbled away by the local wildlife.

 Final Thoughts